Krimzo/Dawn/README.md

 enum Animal {
     dog
     cat = -6 // enums can store values
-    mouse    // but don't have to
+    mouse    // but don't have to (value is set to nothing) }
-}
 var animal = Animal{cat}
 var value = animal->value